web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/plugin/api/onForged.md

 ### createElement

-Automatically call the `new` command to create project elements.
+Automatically run the `new` command to create project elements.

 Parameter types: